gamblevore/temporal/readme.md

 # Channels

 What are "channels"?
 Well, basically I want my lib to be like watching TV, so you flip between TV-channels, trying to find the best signal.
+Channels range from 0 to 127.

 Channel 0 is used for my chaotic-generator.
-Thye are so good they don't need much debiasing, just XOR/Neuman.
+They are so good they don't need much debiasing, just XOR/Neuman.

 Channel 1 upwards use non-chaotic-generators, but then hash them, otherwise the randomness isn't good enough.
 This also makes them much faster, as XOR/Neuman lose a lot of bits.